 • Compulsions keep OCD alive.

-• Uncertainty is painful, but it’s survivable.
+• Doubt and uncertainty can be painful, but survivable.

 • Recovery isn’t perfect but it is possible.